The chilled charm awaits!

 The non-commercial EU health certificate for Croatia must be completed by a licensed vet in the originating country within 10 days of travel.
 For pets from the United States, a USDA-accredited vet is required, and the certificate must be endorsed by the State USDA office, unless completed by a military Veterinary Corps Officer.

 The CFIA must endorse forms issued by Canadian veterinarians.

 If you’re traveling to Croatia from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.

-If you’re traveling with a pet to Croatia, good advice would be to find the apartment or villa located near places where you will have an enjoyable environment for your pet, such as parks or pet-friendly beaches.
 Maybe it would be best to avoid the peak tourist season (that would be July and August) or at least the most popular tourist places in Croatia since it tends to be hot and very crowded in that period and let’s be honest – most dogs won’t really appreciate that.
 Also, if you are booking an apartment or villa in Croatia which has a garden or pool, double-check if your pets can use these areas.